kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

   If you don't already have Anaconda installed, follow the instructions for downloading and installing it (for an individual) at [https://docs.anaconda.com/anaconda/install/windows/](https://docs.anaconda.com/anaconda/install/windows/).

-  If you do not have administrative privileges on your machine then you will have to ask your local IT for assistance installing it.
-If you do not have local IT assistance, then you will have to use either the Ceres HPC (if you have an account) or a personal computer.
+  If you do not have administrative privileges on your machine then you may have to ask your local IT for assistance installing it.
+If you do not have local IT assistance, then you can use either the Ceres HPC (if you have an account) or a personal computer.

 **2) Build the workshop Conda environment**